Qatar Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Qatar.

 Prices may vary depending on exchange rate and nationality of the applicant.

 Visa on arrival: approximately £16 (payable by credit card); single-entry tourist visa: £20; single-entry business visa: £40.

 British nationals: six-month multiple-entry visa: £95; two-year multiple-entry visa: £330; five-year multiple-entry visa: £600.

 Durations and costs of multiple-entry visas for other nationals vary; check with your local embassy.

-Visa on arrival: 30 days; single-entry tourist and business visas: 30 days within three months of issue; multiple-entry visas: two or five years with a maximum of 30 days per stay.
+Visa on arrival: 30 days; single-entry tourist and business visas: one month within three months of issue; multiple-entry visas: two or five years with a maximum of one month per stay.